box/developer.box.com/guides/metadata/fields/multi-select.md

 Removing an option from an `multiSelect` field can be achieved through the `removeMultiSelectOption` operation.
-The operation expects `fieldKey` to be set to the key of the `enum` field to change, and an `multiSelectOptionKey` to be set to the key of the field option to remove.
+The operation expects `fieldKey` to be set to the key of the `multiSelect` field to change, and an `multiSelectOptionKey` to be set to the key of the field option to remove.

 ```json
 [